-In creative writing classrooms, there is a lot of talk about emotional truth but there is not an agreed upon definition out there.
+In creative writing classrooms, there is a lot of talk about it but there is no widely agreed upon definition of emotional truth out there.
 Literary references like A Handbook to Literature often do not have entries for emotional truth, and googling it is unhelpful (so far).
 But didn't I just define it above?
 Not really.
 While I like what Yate wrote, it more accurately describes the process by which an author communicates and the reader receives emotional truth, but does not define it.

 In discussion between students and other writers, if one argues that an author should try to uncover and explore the emotional truth of a character or subject, inevitably someone will reject the argument, calling it Steven Colbert's "truthiness."
 After all, isn't there actual truth, which is supported by evidence?
-Isn't emotional truth simply what the person feels and uses to manipulate the truth?
+Isn't emotional truth just what a person feels and uses to manipulate the actual truth?

-For example, I grew up in the South and many of my family members are evangelical Christians, and abortion is a very emotional issue for them.
+For example, I grew up in the South with evangelical family members and abortion is a very emotional issue for them.
 Many evangelicals believe that daily birth control pills are a form of abortion because they prevent a fertilized egg from implanting in the uterine wall.
-Factually, that is absolutely false and a serious misunderstanding of birth control, which works by preventing ovulation--fertilization never takes place.
+Factually, that is absolutely false and a serious misunderstanding of birth control, which works by preventing ovulation -- fertilization never takes place.

 Nevertheless, this emotional truth (birth control = abortion) is so strong, it was used recently in Supreme Court arguments opposing insurance coverage of contraception.
-Lawyers for the plaintiffs actually argued that the facts about birth control were irrelevant to the case because while wrong, their clients' held heartfelt religious beliefs.
+Lawyers for the plaintiffs actually argued that the facts about birth control were irrelevant to the case because while wrong, they were heartfelt religious beliefs.
 This is an instance of people allowing emotion to get in the way of truth.

 But that isn't what we're talking about when we talk about emotional truth, is it?
-No. In the context of writing fiction or CNF, we're talking about writing in such a way that readers feel the joy, sorrow, love, and hate that the characters feel.
-It is different than simply an erroneous belief shielded from evidence by emotion.
+In the context of writing fiction or CNF, we're talking about writing in such a way that readers feel the joy, sorrow, love, and hate that the characters feel.
+That's different from shielding erroneous beliefs from evidence with emotion.
 The person who rejects emotional truth as truthiness is conflating these two things.

 But can't a writer, or any artist for that matter, use the emotional bond that occurs between story and reader to manipulate that reader into believing something that is empirically false?
 Absolutely.
 And artists can and do make false claims all the time.